Potential impact of noise correlation in next-generation gravitational wave detectors: Introduction

 Hence, our research challenges the prevailing notion that noise correlation invariably compromises the scientific output of a detector network.
-Instead, it furnishes compelling evidence of the non-trivial impacts of noise correlation.
-This insight not only broadens our understanding of the interplay between detector configuration and noise characteristics but also underscores the necessity of re-evaluating design strategies in light of these findings.
+Instead, it furnishes compelling evidence of the nontrivial impacts of noise correlation.
+This insight not only broadens our understanding of the interplay between detector configuration and noise characteristics, but also underscores the necessity of reevaluating design strategies in light of these findings.